grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 To train the model 20 epochs, a batch size of 128 are used.
 And also Adamoptimizer is chosen because it is known to work well.
 A learning rate is explored and it is found that 0.001 performs well.

 The model result of training set accuracy is 0.982, and that of validation set accuracy is 0.945.
-This result of a high accuracy on the training set and on the validation set ie found to be jusu right.
+So this result of a high accuracy on the training set and on the validation set is found to be just right.
 Generally, a high accuracy on the training set but low accuracy on the validation set indicates over fitting, and a low accuracy on both sets indicates under fitting.